Wayra-T/SOC-Analyst-Learning-Track/README.md

 I recently completed the LetsDefend SOC Analyst Learning Path, which gave me hands-on experience with real SOC tools like **SIEMs** and **EDRs**.
 Throughout the path, I learned how to detect and respond to different types of attacks, including phishing, brute force, and malware.

-The training helped me understand how a Security Operations Center operates, and how to investigate alerts, analyze logs, and apply frameworks like **MITRE ATT&CK**.
+The training helped me understand how a Security Operations Center operates, and how to investigate alerts and analyse logs.
 Each task gave me practical skills that I can use in real-world SOC environments, and it really boosted my confidence.

 Big thanks to LetsDefend for the quality material — I really enjoyed the experience and had a lot of fun along the way!